andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 ## Config initialization
 Configuration can be created with `gsloth init [vendor]` command.
-Currently, vertexai, anthropic and groq can be configured with `gsloth init [vendor]`.
+Currently, vertexai, anthropic, groq and deepseek can be configured with `gsloth init [vendor]`.

 ### Google Vertex AI
 ```shell